tommarien/2021_talk_node_ts_esm/slides/nodejs_ecmascript_modules_and_typescript.md

 ### Change it to ESM

-Either change the file extension to .mjs (cjs is the default) or use `type: module` in package.json
+Either change the file extension to .mjs (cjs is the default) or use `type: module` in package.json, let choose the latter because 🙈 TypeScript

 ##### package.json